 4. Formal art is essentially rational.

-5. Irrational thoughts should be followed
+5. Irrational thoughts should be followed absolutely and logically.

 These are the first five points Sol LeWitt makes in his “Sentences on Conceptual Art” of 1969.
 This is a declaration concerned with many things, including belief.
 A mystic believes in something outside of human rationality, outside of language and judgment, in order to enable a pondering of imponderables.
 The attempt to concretize inner belief through art, both contemporary and historical, feels its way noisily through current exhibition practices.
 The mainstream belief systems Coley turns to, like these more esoteric systems of ordering the world, are a reflection of the times within which humans operate, and, as such, need to be unpacked to understand a particular present.